Skip to main content

 An Omnistudio Data Mapper Load saves updates to records in Salesforce by either overwriting existing data, or creating new records, too, if that data doesn’t yet exist.
 We call this process of updating or inserting records upsert

-It’s possible to designate any field in the Omnistudio Data Mapper Fields mapping as an Upsert Key (1) by selecting the checkbox, which means it is required to match a unique record in Salesforce.
+It’s possible to designate any field in the Omnistudio Data Mapper Fields mapping as an Upsert Key (1) by selecting that option.
+Setting a field as an upsert key means it’s required to match a unique record in Salesforce.

-To control how data is upserted, select the Is Required For Upsert checkbox (2).
-When this is selected for a field, there must be data present in that field, otherwise the Omnistudio Data Mapper will not upsert the record.
-It’s also possible to designate any field in the Omnistudio Data Mapper Fields mapping as Required For Upsert, meaning data must be present in the field for an upsert to take place.
+To control how data is upserted, select Is Required For Upsert (2).
+When this is selected for a field, there must be data present in that field, otherwise the Omnistudio Data Mapper won't upsert the record.
+You can also set any field in the Omnistudio Data Mapper Fields mapping as Required For Upsert.
+This means data must be in the field for an upsert to happen.

 Let’s look at this for the AccountId mapping in the Fields tab.